Giving to First Church

 As a congregation, most of our budget comes from us: from people who make and pay an annual pledge.
 While one-time donations are always welcome, pledges pay a crucial role in allowing us to plan our annual budget in a responsible way.

 New to this whole "pledging" thing?
-A great resource is from Rev. Elizabeth's mentor, Rev. Sharon Wylie, on her blog.
+A introduction is available from Rev. Elizabeth's mentor, Rev. Sharon Wylie, on her blog.

 How much should you give?
 The most important factor is your own capacity to give.
 You know best what this is.
 Do not give out of what you need to survive, but do give enough that it is a meaningful spiritual practice of generosity.
 If you're working, Rev. Elizabeth suggests you give a percentage of your income, after that income has been adjusted to consider taxes, medical bills, care of a parent, or other large expenses.
 If you are not working, you might examine the amount of money you have left over after covering your monthly expenses, and decide from there what amount is possible.

-Please pledge with intention, generosity, and fearless determination as we work to support our beloved First Church.
+Please pledge with intention, generosity, and fearless determination as we work to support our beloved congregation.